-- type The resource type to be decorated. - names Used to identify the part of the resource to extract.
+- type The resource type to be decorated.

 process(o)

 Extract the required part of the object passed in. missing should be returned if the required part cannot be extracted. missing may be passed in and is usually be handled by returning missing immediately.